Top 8 des aliments sources de vitamine D - DIJO Paris

 Boost your immune system with DIJO food supplements

-At DIJO, we have developed a vitamin D in drops suitable for an adult population.
+At DIJO, we have developed a vitamin D drop suitable for an adult population.
 In combination with the Concrete Intestine Pack and Immunity Boost , it will be useful in winter in particular, to support bone health, immunity and many other processes as seen previously.

 Sources :